Geely chairman builds $9 billion stake in Germany's Daimler

 BEIJING/FRANKFURT (Reuters) - The chairman of Chinese carmaker Geely has built up an almost 10 percent stake in Mercedes-Benz owner Daimler (DAIGn.DE), making a $9 billion (£6.4 billion) bet that he can push through an alliance to access the German company’s technology.

-The purchase by Li Shufu means Geely, China’s largest privately-owned automaker, is now Daimler’s biggest shareholder.
+The purchase by Li Shufu, Geely’s founder and main owner, means China’s largest privately-owned automaker is now Daimler’s biggest shareholder.

 Geely said on Saturday there were no plans “for the time being” to raise the stake further.
 Instead, it will seek to forge an alliance with Daimler, which is developing electric and self-driving vehicles, to respond to the challenge from new competitors such as Tesla (TSLA.O), Google (GOOGL.O) and Uber, which are all working on their own new technology cars.